 It is a rapid and rough survey of the area lying between the terminal stations of the proposed alignment.
-Only very simple instrument like abney level, tangent clinometer etc. are used by the survey parts to collect additional details rapidly.
+Only very simple instruments like Abney level, tangent clinometer, etc. are used by the survey parts to collect additional details rapidly.

 All relevant details not available in the map are collected and noted down.
 After the study of the details collected during the reconnaissance, a few alternate alignments may be chosen for further study.

 The Details to be Collected During Reconnaissance Survey

 Some of the details to be collected during reconnaissance are given below: